Monticello Weather Forecast For The Week Ahead - NewsBreak

 Monticello Weather Forecast For The Week Ahead

-MONTICELLO, ME(Updated at 8am ET)Here's your weather forecast for the next four days.
+MONTICELLO, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind